-2.6.1 Of the 15 children placed for adoption in 2011/2012, 11 were placed with adopters assessed and approved by Bedfordshire.
-1 sibling group and 2 single children were placed with adopters recruited by other adoption agencies - a Voluntary Adoption Agency for the sibling group, and other local authorities for the single children.
+2.6.1 Of the 21 children placed for adoption in 2012/2013, 17 were placed with adopters assessed and approved by Bedfordshire.
+1 sibling group was placed with adopters recruited by another local authority, and a second sibling group was placed with inter-country adopters assessed in their country of origin.